samuelp4065/physical_ai_tools/README.md

 # Physical AI Tools

 This repository offers an interface for developing physical AI applications using LeRobot and ROS 2.
-For detailed usage instructions, please refer to the e-manual below.
+For detailed usage instructions, please refer to the documentation below.
   - [Documentation for AI Worker](https://ai.robotis.com/)

 To learn more about the ROS 2 packages for the AI Worker, visit: